|Nutrition Facts (per serving)|

 With fresh sweet strawberries, crisp candied walnuts, red onions, feta cheese, and sliced chicken breast served over a bed of greens, this salad is a perfect summertime (or anytime!) staple.
 It's light, refreshing, and becoming an increasingly popular salad.
 However, what really sets this particular strawberry chicken salad apart from the crowd is its champagne vinaigrette dressing.

 The dressing sounds fancy and tastes exquisite, but it's actually surprisingly simple to mix together and prepare.
-For best results, combine all ingredients in a mason jar or other container with a resealable lid, close the lid tightly, and shake well until all ingredients are well-combined (just make sure to seal the lid well... otherwise you might need to keep these tips handy!).
+For best results, combine all ingredients in a Mason jar or other container with a resealable lid, close the lid tightly, and shake well until all ingredients are well-combined.
 Alternatively, you could whisk everything together in a small bowl, but I like this mason jar method best.
 It also serves as a simple way to store any leftover dressing you might have (and cuts down on dishes, which is always a win!).

-This strawberry chicken salad is great with pre-cooked or leftover chicken, or you can grill or bake chicken breasts specifically for this recipe, and instructions for doing so are included at the end of the recipe.
+This strawberry chicken salad is great with precooked or leftover chicken, or you can grill or bake chicken breasts specifically for this recipe.
+Instructions for doing so are included at the end of the recipe.

-- 9 ounces chicken (about 3 cups chopped chicken)
+9 ounces cooked chicken, about 3 cups chopped

 Secure the lid tightly and shake well until all ingredients are well-combined.
 Refrigerate while you prepare your salad.